-1. Is this a traditional faculty-led program or an embedded program? □ Traditional Faculty-led Program □ Embedded Study Abroad Program 2.
-Learning Outcomes Describe how this program supports/enhances the academic experience of the students and the curriculum of the academic unit.
+1. Is this a traditional faculty-led program or an embedded program? □Traditional Faculty-led Program □ Embedded Study Abroad Program

+2. Learning Outcomes

+Describe how this program supports/enhances the academic experience of the students and the curriculum of the academic unit.
 Program Directors and other faculty teaching as part of study abroad programs should work with the appropriate academic units to outline the educational objectives and outcomes of the courses offered abroad to assure compliance with the units' assessment procedures.

+3. Program Changes and Improvements

+If the program is exactly the same as the previous year, check "no changes"; if it is new, check "new program".

+□No changes

+🗌 New program

-3. .
-Program Changes and Improvements If t the program is exactly the same as the previo ous year, check "no changes"; if it is new, check "new program". \square No changes \square New program lim any mited to): changes in location(s), financial stru hanges that will be made to the program.
-This may include (but is not acture, on-site partnerships for academic content, etc. Also, if there were last time it was offered (e.g. poor program evaluations, excessive behavior essed in the upcoming program.
-4. 4.
-Course information oroarom a.
-List all courses to be offered on this p orogram.
+If neither of these is true, describe significant changes that will be made to the program.
+This may include (but is not limited to): changes in location(s), financial structure, on-site partnerships for academic content, etc. Also, if there were any challenges or issues with the program the last time it was offered (e.g. poor program evaluations, excessive behavior problems, etc.); explain how those will be addressed in the upcoming program.

+4. Course information

+a.
+List all courses to be offered on this program.